Using Claude Code to manage Neon projects via MCP

 • How I set it up and now use Claude to manage projects locally

-• How you can build this setup too, in minutes
+• How can you build this setup too, in minutes

 What's Neon MCP by Composio (and why it's useful)?